 The ingredients are rich.
 Along with milk chocolate (you can use any brand, but I recommend chocolate rather than chips), there's whole milk, cocoa powder, egg yolks and cream.
 So yes, this is a little richer than the Hunt's Snack Packs.

 - 2 tablespoons unsweetened cocoa powder (12 grams)

 - 1 ½ cups whole milk, divided use

 - 1 teaspoon vanilla extract

-- In a second mixing bowl, whisk together the sugar, cocoa, cornstarch and salt; whisk in egg yolks and 1/2 cup milk until smooth.
+- In the second bowl,whisk together the sugar, cocoa, cornstarch and salt; whisk in egg yolks and ½ cup milk until smooth.

-- In a large saucepan over high heat, bring remaining 1 cup milk and 1/2 cup cream to a simmer.
-Pour hot milk mixture into bowl with chocolate and whisk until smooth.
+- In a large saucepan over high heat, bring remaining 1 cup milk and ½ cup cream to a simmer.
+Gradually add the hot milk mixture to the bowl with chocolate and whisk until smooth.

 - Whisking constantly, slowly pour hot chocolate mixture into egg mixture until completely incorporated and cocoa is dissolved.